OSC/ood-documentation/develop/_sources/reference/files/nginx-stage-yml.rst.txt

 .. describe:: pun_app_configs (Array<Hash>)

-   a list of interpolated hashes that define what wildcard app config file paths to include in a user's NGINX config (the hashes are arguments for ``app_config_path``)
+   a list of interpolated hashes that define what wildcard app configuration file paths to include in a user's NGINX configuration (the hashes are arguments for ``app_config_path``)

    Default
-     Serve a user's dev apps, all shared apps, all system apps through NGINX
+     Serve a user's development apps, all shared apps, all system apps through NGINX

      .. code-block:: yaml